attilaolah/attilaolah.github.io/_posts/2011-04-15-random-wallpaper-for-each-awesome-session.markdown

 {% endhighlight %}

 The above snippet will pick a random wallpaper of size 1920x1200, and link it to `~/pics/wallpaper.jpg`.
-Then, just set your default wallpaper t, `~/pics/wallpaper.jpg`, and have this script run each time you log in to awesome, e.g:
+Then, just set your default wallpaper to, `~/pics/wallpaper.jpg`, and have this script run each time you log in to awesome, e.g: